“And then I turned into nobody.”

-“My parents always measured our success by using the salary-scale and often boasted to others on how much we [she and her siblings] earned.”
+“My parents always measured our success by using the salary scale and often boasted to others about how much we [she and her siblings] earned.”

-So with Hajar quitting her job, it was a massive let down to her family’s reputation.
+So with Hajar quitting her job, it was a massive letdown for her family’s reputation.

 “It’s difficult,” continues Leena.
 “Every time there is a family meeting, I get excluded.
-If I happen to be around, they will let me know that my opinion doesn’t matter and remind me that I have children, as if children were a deterrent from basic human intellect.”
+If I happen to be around, they will let me know that my opinion doesn’t matter.
+They remind me that I have children, as if children were a deterrent from basic human intellect.”